Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Pumble vs Google Chat: Pumble organizes your communication better

-If you’ve ever tried to keep a project on track using Google Chat in the past, you know how quickly things used to get messy.
+If you’ve ever tried to keep a project on track using Google Chat in the past, you know how quickly things can get messy.

-It handled low volume 1:1 and group chats just fine, but as soon as things started scaling up, important information started slipping through the cracks.
-You just kind of had to reckon with the fact that everything lands in one long stream.
+It handles low volume 1:1 and smaller group chats just fine, but as soon as things scale up a bit, important information starts slipping through the cracks.
+You just kind of have to deal with the fact that everything lands in one long stream.

-Now, with the features such as spaces, threads, and pins, you can get some semblance of order and structure when working with teams.
-Your DMs and spaces are now organized in separate sections so you can keep track of who said what.
+With features such as spaces, threads, and pins, you can get some semblance of order and structure when working with teams.
+Your DMs and spaces are organized in separate sections, so you can keep track of who said what.

-• Start threads within channels to keep side conversations from taking over the main topic,
+- Start threaded discussions within channels to keep side conversations from taking over the main topic,

 This is exactly what makes all the difference when you’re juggling multiple tasks or teams across time zones.
 I like the option to record and share quick video messages to update my team on my progress when I can’t squeeze in another meeting.

 To me, Google Chat often feels too basic for any substantial collaboration.
-The basics are all finally there, but it’s rarely enough to work together smoothly as a hybrid team
+The basics are all there, but it’s rarely enough to work together smoothly as a hybrid team.

 Pumble pulls everything into one place and helps your team stay on the same page without the constant back-and-forth between different apps or lost messages.